Fiona-Nyadero/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su -l  - a script that switches the current user
+su - a script that switches the current user